The Mondo Esoterica Guide to:

 Kinowelt Germany Region 2 DVD

-The second film in the series fixes many of the problems of the first with a decent storyline, strong direction and is generally enjoyable.
+The enjoyable second film in the series fixes many of the problems of the first with a decent storyline and strong direction.

 Partly recommended.